bacor/bibcite/index.md

 ### Markdown
 {% highlight md %}
-Parentized citations are very common @(Lazaridou2016).
+Parenthesized citations are very common @(Lazaridou2016).
 You can add a tooltip showing the full reference just as easily @@(Lazaridou2016).
 Alternatively, cite in the running text, just like @@Descartes2006.
 If you prefer